rabbitmq/rabbitmq-website/versioned_docs/version-3.13/queues.md

 Any client [connection](./connections/) can use any queue, including non-replicated (single replica) queues, regardless of the node the queue replica is hosted on or the node the client is connected to.
-RabbitMQ will route the operations to the appropriate node transparently for the clients.
+RabbitMQ will route the operations to the appropriate node transparently for clients.

 This general rule applies to all protocols supported by RabbitMQ except for one.
 [Streams](./streams/) are an exception to this rule, and RabbitMQ Stream protocol clients